mathworks-ref-arch/matlab-parallel-server-on-kubernetes/helm_values.md

 `workerMemoryRequest`                 | Memory request for each worker pod. | `8Gi` `workerNodeSelector`                  | Node selector for the worker pods, specified as key-value pairs that match the labels of the Kubernetes nodes you want to run the workers on.
 For example, to run the workers on nodes with label `node-type=worker`, set this parameter to `{"node-type":"worker"}`.
 You must assign the appropriate labels to your nodes before you can use the `nodeSelector` feature.
 For more information, see [Assigning Pods to Nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node) on the Kubernetes website. | `{}`
+`workerPassword`                      | Password of the username that MATLAB Parallel Server uses to run jobs. | `matlab` `workerTolerations`                   | Tolerations for the worker pods, specified as a list of Kubernetes toleration objects.
+For example, to tolerate the `node-type=worker` taint, set this parameter to `[{"key":"node-type","operator":"Equal","value":"worker","effect":"NoSchedule"}]`.
+For more information, see [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) on the Kubernetes website. | `[]`
-`workerPassword`                      | Password of the username that MATLAB Parallel Server uses to run jobs. | `matlab` `workerUsername`                      | Username that MATLAB Parallel Server uses to run jobs. | `matlab` `workersPerPoolProxy`                 | Maximum number of workers using each parallel pool proxy. | `32`
+`workerUsername`                      | Username that MATLAB Parallel Server uses to run jobs. | `matlab` `workersPerPoolProxy`                 | Maximum number of workers using each parallel pool proxy. | `32`
 <!-- END HELM VALUES TABLE -->